PLCHome/ioBroker.pylontech/README.md

 +--------+            +----------+
 ```

-Does this adapter also support:
+Does this adapter also support network connect:

 ```
 +--------+   comport  +--------+       network        +----------+